 What are you going to do on the computer?

-That's the first and most important question to ask.
+That's most important question to ask.

 Yes, I know you do art but what type?
 Vector?
 3D?
 Comics?
 Digital Painting?
 Animation?
 Do you need to carry your computer around?